jcass77/django-apscheduler/README.md

 ```

-- This management command should be invoked via `./manage.py runapscheduler` whenever the web server serving your Django
+- The management command defined above should be invoked via `./manage.py runapscheduler` whenever the webserver serving
-  application is started.
-The details of how and where this should be done is implementation specific, and depends on
+  your Django application is started.
+The details of how and where this should be done is implementation specific, and
-  which web server you are using and how you are deploying your application to production.
-For most people this should
+  depends on which webserver you are using and how you are deploying your application to production.
+For most people
-  involve configuring a [supervisor](http://supervisord.org) process of sorts.
+  this should involve configuring a [supervisor](http://supervisord.org) process of sorts.

 - Register any APScheduler jobs as you would normally.
 Note that if you haven't set `DjangoJobStore` as the `'default'`
   job store, then you will need to include `jobstore='djangojobstore'` in your `scheduler.add_job()` calls.